kitschpatrol/yanki/readme.md

 Edge cases are carefully managed to ensure that there's always _some kind_ of best-effort semantically valuable file name assigned.

+### Full media asset sync

+Yanki can sync images, videos, and audio files embedded in your notes with Anki's media asset management system.
+At your option, it can sync local assets, or assets linked via URL, or both, or none.

+Yanki automatically manages clean-up of synced media assets when you delete your notes, or when specific assets are removed from your notes .

 ## Markdown note types

 Yanki automatically infers the _type_ of Note you'd like to create in Anki based on the presence or absence of certain element in your Markdown files.